nilsjennissen/langgraph/README.md

 ## 🔀 Reproducing the Graph

-The chatbot's logic is implemented using LangChain's StateGraph.
-Here's how to reproduce and customize the graph:
+The chatbot's logic is implemented using LangGraphs GraphState.
+Here's how to reproduce and customize the graph.

 1. Define the graph state:
    ```python